spinne/Feedreader/README.md

 ###### The function calls for 'New Feed Selection'**
 `beforeEach('Initial Entries')` -> `beforeEach('New Feed Selection')` -> `it('New Feed Selection')`

-The reason I nestled 'New Feed Selection' is that I had trouble calling `loadFeed()` twice asynchronously with in one `beforeEach()` function.
+The reason I nested 'New Feed Selection' is that I had trouble calling `loadFeed()` twice asynchronously with in one `beforeEach()` function.
 By nestling the 'New Feed Selection' the `beforeEach()` function from 'Initial Entries' is call before any of the